akshell/docs/ref/ak/utils.rst

 .. function:: abstract()

-   Throw a :class:`NotImplementedError`.
+   Throw a :exc:`NotImplementedError`.
 Useful for declaring methods which should be defined by subclasses.